-Supervising physician is not physically present within the hospital or other site of care, but is immediately available by means of telephone and/or electronic modalities, and is available to provide Direct procedures/encounters with feedback provided after care is delivered
+The supervising physician is not physically present within the hospital or other site of patient care, but is immediately available by means of telephonic and/or electronic modalities, and is available to provide Direct Supervision.

-Supervision
+Oversight:

-OVERSITE: Supervising physician is available to provide review of
+The supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.

 The department wants to establish that all residents should feel comfortable seeking help.
-Only through non-judgemental interactions can residents learn effectively.
+Only through non-judgmental interactions can residents learn effectively.
 Management and patient care can seem overwhelming at times and it is the responsibility of the faculty surgeons to ensure an environment where residents feel they have the necessary support and can perform to their utmost abilities.